 A farm creates wastewater.

 Wastewater is processed with microalgae.

 Food is used to feed fish on

-Q: Do you have any advice for people who might want to become environmental scientists?
+Q: Do you have any advice for future environmental

 A: I would say to start on small projects.
-Think of different ways in which you can reduce waste or pollutants.
-It could be something at home like recycling waste or having a tiny water treatment pond.
-Every tiny experiment counts!
-Just remember to tell everyone about what you are doing, because you will find other people are doing similar stuff and maybe you can share ideas and solve problems together.
+Think of different ways to reduce waste or pollutants.
+How about a tiny water treatment pond?
+Every experiment counts!
+Tell others about what you are doing.
+Share ideas and solve problems together!